-73. Subsection (1) makes it an offence for a person who is on premises when a single-building assessment arranged under section 3 or work arranged under section 6 or 7 is being carried out on the premises, or who is the owner or occupier of the premises, to fail (without reasonable excuse) to provide information or assistance reasonably requested by the person carrying out the assessment or work for the purposes of the assessment or work - but only if the use of reasonable force is authorised by a warrant under section 12 in connection with the carrying out of the single-building assessment or work at the time the request is made.
+78. Subsection (1) makes it an offence for a person who is on premises when a single-building assessment arranged under section 3, an additional work assessment arranged under section 3A or work arranged under section 6 or 7 is being carried out on the premises, or who is the owner or occupier of the premises, to fail (without reasonable excuse) to provide information or assistance reasonably requested by the person carrying out the assessment or work for the purposes of the assessment or work - but only if the use of reasonable force is authorised by a warrant under section 12 in connection with the carrying out of the single-building assessment, additional work assessment or work at the time the request is made.
 Subsection (2) provides that a person who commits this offence is liable on summary conviction to a fine not exceeding level 3 on the standard scale (currently £1000).